-- + Arrange that Src and Dst are synchronized; that is, that they have clocks that are very closely synchronized with each other and each fairly close to the actual time. - + At the Src host, select Src and Dst IP addresses, and form a test packet of Type-P with these addresses.
-Any 'padding' portion of the packet needed only to make the test packet a given size should be filled with randomized bits to avoid a situation in which the measured delay is lower than it would otherwise be due to compression techniques along the path. - + At the Dst host, arrange to receive the packet. - + At the Src host, place a timestamp in the prepared Type-P packet, and send it towards Dst. - + If the packet arrives within a reasonable period of time, take a timestamp as soon as possible upon the receipt of the packet.
-By subtracting the two timestamps, an estimate of one-way delay can be computed.
-Error analysis of a given implementation of the method must take into account the closeness of synchronization between Src and Dst.
-If the delay between Src's timestamp and the actual sending of the packet is known, then the estimate could be adjusted by subtracting this amount; uncertainty in this value must be taken into account in error analysis.
-Similarly, if the delay between the actual receipt of the packet and Dst's timestamp is known, then the estimate could be adjusted by subtracting this amount; uncertainty in this value must be taken into account in error analysis.
-See the next section, "Errors and Uncertainties", for a more detailed discussion.
+- + At the Src host, select Src and Dst IP addresses, and form a test packet of Type-P with these addresses.
+Any 'padding' portion of the packet needed only to make the test packet a given size should be filled with randomized bits to avoid a situation in which the measured delay is lower than it would otherwise be due to compression techniques along the path.
+The test packet must have some identifying information so that the response to it can be identified by Src when Src receives the response; one means to do this is by placing the timestamp generated just before sending the test packet in the packet itself. - + At the Dst host, arrange to receive and respond to the test packet.
+At the Src host, arrange to receive the corresponding response packet.

-If the packet fails to arrive within a reasonable period of time, the one-way delay is taken to be undefined (informally, infinite).
+- + At the Src host, take the initial timestamp and then send the prepared Type-P packet towards Dst.
+Note that the timestamp could be placed inside the packet, or kept separately as long as the packet contains a suitable identifier so the received timestamp can be compared with the send timestamp. - + If the packet arrives at Dst, send a corresponding response packet back from Dst to Src as soon as possible. - + If the response packet arrives within a reasonable period of time, take the final timestamp as soon as possible upon the receipt of the packet.
+By subtracting the two timestamps, an estimate of round-trip delay can be computed.
+If the delay between the initial timestamp and the actual sending of the packet is known, then the estimate could be adjusted by subtracting this amount; uncertainty in this value must be taken into account in error analysis.
+Similarly, if the delay between the actual receipt of the response packet and final timestamp is known, then the estimate could be adjusted by subtracting this amount; uncertainty in this value must be taken into account in error analysis.
+See the next section, "Errors and Uncertainties", for a more detailed discussion. - + If the packet fails to arrive within a reasonable period of time, the round-trip delay is taken to be undefined (informally, infinite).
 Note that the threshold of 'reasonable' is a parameter of the methodology.

-Issues such as the packet format, the means by which Dst knows when to expect the test packet, and the means by which ${\tt Src}$ and ${\tt Dst}$ are synchronized are outside the scope of this document. {Comment: We plan to document elsewhere our own work in describing such more detailed implementation techniques and we encourage others to as well.}
+Issues such as the packet format and the means by which Dst knows when to expect the test packet are outside the scope of this document.